muarshad01/Quran_Topics/Quran_Topics/quran_topics/gog_and_magog.md

 * Birds will fly and come and pick them up and throw them in WATER.
 * RAIN will clean the earth from that VIRUS.

+* Bible: Book of Revelation
+* Prophet Issa will take his People to Tur Mountain.

 ***

+* 40:00